 The first legal element - proof of an agreement - is the essence of a criminal offence under Section 1 and is the element upon which most criminal cartel cases turn.
 The difference between permissible and impermissible contact among competitors depends upon whether an agreement exists.
 An agreement can be explicit, such as a written contract or compact between competitors, or implicit, such as an oral exchange of promises or even hints.
 An agreement can be demonstrated so long as there is a sufficient 'meeting of the minds' between competitors as to an anticompetitive course of action.
-As a result, an agreement between competitors can be proven either by direct evidence (such as the testimony of a participant) or circumstantial evidence (such as identical errors in bids by purported competitors).
-The mere exchange of market information, even regarding current or prospective prices, does not
+As a result, an agreement between competitors can be proven by either direct evidence (such as the testimony of a participant) or circumstantial evidence (such as identical errors in bids by purported competitors).
+The mere exchange of market information, even regarding current or prospective prices, does not violate Section 1.
+Note, however, that some conduct that does not violate Section 1 and does not result in an agreement or deceptive behaviour, such as invitations to collude, may be prosecuted civilly under Section 5 of the Federal Trade Commission Act.